tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_

 Before making an attack with this weapon, designate it as a "pain" attack.
 On a hit with that attack, one target takes 10 extra damage.
-On a miss, you take 10 damage (champion: 25 damage; epic: 60 damage).
+On a miss, you take 10 damage, 25 damage at champion tier, and 60 damage at epic tier.

 **Quirk:** Fond of gambling.